 We have been researching further treatment options and believe now is the time to start fundraising for a life-changing operation known as SDR (selective dorsal rhizotomy) surgery to increase the chances of Max being able to live and walk independently.
 It works by removing the spasticity in the body and make it much easier to do the everyday things we take for granted.
 It will transform his childhood and reduce the long-term effects of cerebral palsy such as muscle shortening, deformity and a life of pain.

-Unfortunately, this treatment is not available on the NHS and so we have applied to the world-leading Paediatric Neurosurgeon, Dr TS Park in St Louis, Missouri.
-The cost of having this life-changing surgery is £100,000 which would include the procedure and intensive rehabilitation and Physiotherapy up to 3 years post-op.
+Unfortunately for Max, this treatment is not available on the NHS (at his current level of cerebral palsy) and so we have applied to Alder Hey, to the leading Consultant Paediatric Neurosurgeon, Miss Benedetta Pettorini, for consideration.
+The cost of having this life-changing surgery is £16,000 which would include the procedure and intensive rehabilitation and Physiotherapy up to 3 weeks post-op.
 For the time being, we are currently working hard to ensure Max can build enough strength to benefit as fully as possible from the operation.
+Following this, Max will need intensive physiotherapy for 3 years post-operatively which includes private physio sessions, hydrotherapy and horse riding which we have estimated the costs at being approximately 10,000 per year.
+We will also always need to raise money for equipment that Max needs, beyond what the NHS can provide, to ensure he has the best possible chance of independence and to make life that little bit easier.
+We are currently looking to buy Max his first wheelchair.

 Difficulties aside, Max is a beautiful boy and melts our hearts with his infectious smile and is very chatty alongside Alice - he makes us proud every day!
 He loves nothing more than being with his sisters and friends and giggling and joining in.
 He is very determined and hopefully, with the love and support from our friends and family, he will be able to lead a fully independent life.
 We will try our utmost as parents to give Max the best possible chance and with a little help from our friends, we WILL succeed.